christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 Causal consistency is mostly studied and used in geo-replication (see subsection [@sec:geo-replication]) and partial replication, as it still satisfies a latency less than the maximum wide-area roundtrip delay between replicas [@shen2015causal], and it only cares about a partial ordering that is of interest for the client or user: users are often only interested in a (causally related) subset of events, e.g., those that happened close to their location.
 An example to illustrate this are social media posts: when a user posts a status update and another user reads and replies to that update, there is a causal order on the two updates, and they should appear in that order to other (subscribed) users.
 However, when other users send totally unrelated updates, the order in that these updates appear is not important (at least from a consistency point of view).
 Another example are stock markets: operations on a a single stock (as a reaction to a stock value change) must be consistently ordered, while changes across different, independent stocks ca be seen in different orders.

-There are some extensions to harden causal consistency slightly, namely _causal+_ (or _causal consistency with convergent conflict handling_), which leverages the existence of multiple replicas to distribute the load of read requests [@lloyd2011don], and realtime causal consistency (RTC).
+There are some extensions to harden causal consistency slightly, namely _causal+_ (or _causal consistency with convergent conflict handling_), which leverages the existence of multiple replicas to distribute the load of read requests [@lloyd2011don], and real-time causal consistency (RTC).

 \begin{figure}[h]
   \centering